MartinNady1/Rakna-/Readme.md

 ## Project Description

-Rakana aims to provide a seamless and efficient way for managing parking-related operations, including space allocation, reservations, real-time tracking of parking sessions, and handling complaints.
+Rakana aims to provide a seamless and efficient way to manage parking-related operations, including space allocation, reservations, real-time tracking of parking sessions, and handling complaints.
 The system is intended to be used by drivers, garage staff, and system administrators to ensure smooth and organized management of parking facilities.

 ## Features